akioweh/EducationPerfected/README.md

 ## Usage

+1. Run this command in a terminal

 ```bash
 node index.js
 ```

-1. A Chrome window opens and logs you in automatically.
+2. A Chrome window opens and logs you in automatically.

-2. On any task page, use the floating panel:
+3. On any task page, use the floating panel:

    * 🔄 **Refresh Words**: clears and reloads the text translation dictionary
    * 🔊 **Refresh Audio**: clears dictionaries and rebuilds audio map by automatically clicking each speaker icon